 5. Significant interface requirements.

-b.
+bp.
 Tier 2 Information.
 The portion of the design-related information contained in the generic DCD that is approved but not certified by the applicable 10 CFR Part 52 appendix.
 Compliance with Tier 2 is required, but generic changes to and plant-specific departures from Tier 2 are governed by Section VIII of the applicable 10 CFR Part 52 appendix.
 Compliance with Tier 2 provides a sufficient, but not the only acceptable, method for complying with Tier 1.
 Compliance methods differing from Tier 2 must satisfy the change process in Section VIII of the applicable 10 CFR Part 52 appendix.
 Regardless of these differences, an applicant or licensee must meet the requirement in Section III.B of the applicable 10 CFR Part 52 appendix to reference Tier 2 when referencing Tier 1.
 Tier 2 information includes:

 1. Information required by 10 CFR Parts 52.47(a) and 52.47(c), with the exception of generic technical specifications and conceptual design information;